 Every article of clothing and equipment should be labelled.
 At all times, and especially during recess and lunch breaks, students should have their bags in their view and keep valuable items on their person.
-During P.E. lessons, wallets, mobile phones and technological devices, as well as any other valuables, should be left in students' bags in the change room and the P.E. teacher will lock the change room during the lesson.
+During P.E. lessons, wallets, mobile phones and technological devices, as well as any other valuables, should be left in the student's lockers or in the students' bags in the change room and the P.E. teacher will lock the change room during the lesson.